 - Eat a healthful diet and get enough exercise.

 - Avoid alcohol and other substances.

-If you have people around you, try to share with them what is happening so that they can support you.
+If person has people around them, try to share with them what is happening so that they can provide support.

 Regular monitoring may be necessary, as the dose sometimes needs adjusting.

 If a person experiences psychosis, they may also need an antipsychotic drug, such as: